BugraCinar/BLOCKCHAINSECURITYCAM/README.md

 ./mvnw clean package
 ```

 Upon completion, the built executable `.jar` file will be deposited in the `target/` output directory.
+Good Luck